David Semerad: Professional career

 Semerad was picked 10th overall by Barako Bull in the 2014 PBA draft.
 However, he went to San Miguel Beermen after Barako Bull Energy released him immediately after a week.

 On December 18, 2018, Semerad was traded, along with Brian Heruela and 2020 1st round pick to TNT Katropa in exchange for Terrence Romeo.

 Personal life

-Semerad has a son with Gwen Zamora.
+Semerad has a son and a daughter with Gwen Zamora.
 They were married in France on February 13, 2021.